Lizzy Loves Food

 Jump to Recipe

-While my mom was here she decided to make that on her last day to make my favorite Portuguese dessert.
+While my mom was here she decided to make my favorite Portuguese dessert.
 Which is never a disappointment and brings back many childhood memories.
 You see it is a very common dessert to bring to people's homes and celebrate any special occasion.

 Portuguese Rice Custard Recipe